vmware/vmware-aria-operations-integration-sdk/doc/mp-build.md

 post a request to the [vrops-integration-sdk](https://vmware.slack.com/archives/C03KB8KF2VD) slack channel.

 ### Unexpected exception occurred while trying to build pak file (Beta)
 While `mp-build` catches the most known exceptions, there is always the possibility of running into an unexpected error.
 Going through the debug logs might help expose the culprit.
-If the error isn't related to an individual configuration issue or isn't evident at first sight, post your issue in the [vrops-integration-sdk](https://vmware.slack.com/archives/C03KB8KF2VD) slack channel.
+If the error isn't related to an individual configuration issue or isn't evident at first sight,isn't evident at first sight, contact [squirogacubi@vmware.com](mailto:squirogacubi@vmware.com) or [krokos@vmware.com](mailto:krokos@vmware.com) via email or Slack the [vrops-integrations-sdk](https://vmware.slack.com/archives/C03KB8KF2VD) channel.